pzponge/Yestoday/Warren_Buffett/Berkshire_Hathaway_Letters/2009_Letter_to_Berkshire_Shareholders.md

 An attachment to the proxy material that is enclosed with this report explains how you can obtain the credential you will need for admission to the meeting and other events.
 As for plane, hotel and car reservations, we have again signed up American Express (800-799-6634) to give you special help.
 Carol Pedersen, who handles these matters, does a terrific job for us each year, and I thank her for it.
 Hotel rooms can be hard to find, but work with Carol and you will get one.

-At Nebraska Furniture Mart, located on a 77-acre site on 72ndStreet between Dodge and Pacific, we will again be having “Berkshire Weekend” discount pricing.
-To obtain the Berkshire discount, you must make your purchases between Thursday, April 29thand Monday, May 3rdinclusive, and also present your meeting credential.
+At Nebraska Furniture Mart, located on a 77-acre site on 72nd Street between Dodge and Pacific, we will again be having “Berkshire Weekend” discount pricing.
+To obtain the Berkshire discount, you must make your purchases between Thursday, April 29th and Monday, May 3rd inclusive, and also present your meeting credential.
 The period’s special pricing will even apply to the products of several prestigious manufacturers that normally have ironclad rules against discounting but which, in the spirit of our shareholder weekend, have made an exception for you.
 We appreciate their cooperation.
 NFM is open from 10 a.m. to 9 p.m.
 Monday through Saturday, and 10 a.m. to 6 p.m. on Sunday.
 On Saturday this year, from 5:30 p.m. to 8 p.m., NFM is having a Berkyville BBQ to which you are all invited.

 At Borsheims, we will again have two shareholder-only events.
 The first will be a cocktail reception from 6 p.m. to 10 p.m. on Friday, April 30th.
 The second, the main gala, will be held on Sunday, May 2nd, from 9 a.m. to 4 p.m.
 On Saturday, we will be open until 6 p.m.

 We will have huge crowds at Borsheims throughout the weekend.
-For your convenience, therefore, shareholder prices will be available from Monday, April 26ththrough Saturday, May 8th.
+For your convenience, therefore, shareholder prices will be available from Monday, April 26th through Saturday, May 8th.
 During that period, please identify yourself as a shareholder by presenting your meeting credentials or a brokerage statement that shows you are a Berkshire holder.
 Enter with rhinestones; leave with diamonds.
 My daughter tells me that the more you buy, the more you save (kids say the darnedest things).

 On Sunday, in the mall outside of Borsheims, a blindfolded Patrick Wolff, twice U.S. chess champion, will take on all comers -- who will have their eyes wide open -- in groups of six.
 Nearby, Norman Beck, a remarkable magician from Dallas, will bewilder onlookers.